PdxCodeGuild/class_armadillo/1 Python/docs/17 - Virtual Environments.md

 ```

-## Modifying Packages

-Once a virtualenv has been activated, all [Pip commands](/notes/py-pip.md) modify the packages in that virtualenv.
-You don't need to worry about running `pip3` once activated.

 ## Running Python

 Once a virtualenv has been activated, you can use `python` to run Python code.
 It will have access to all the installed packages in the virtualenv.
 You don't need to worry about running `python3` once activated.